Akua Lezli Hope: Career

 Hope's artistic output includes crocheted clothing and accessories, handcrafted earrings, and works produced via "weaving, sculpting, hand paper-making, glass casting, flame working, and wire working."
 She has published more than a hundred original crochet patterns for the use of other artists.

 She is a founding member of the Black Writers Union and the New Renaissance Writers Guild.
 She was an Area Coordinator for Amnesty International.

 Hope's poetry and short fiction, much of which pertains to the genres of science fiction and fantasy, has appeared in numerous journals and anthologies and has been partially reunited in collections of her poetry.

 In 2021, Hope edited the anthology NOMBONO: Speculative Poetry by BIPOC Poets for Sundress Publications.
 The same year, she also edited an issue of online poetry journal Eye to the Telescope.

 Personal life

-In 2005, Hope was stricken with transverse myelitis, a rare idiopathic auto-immune disease, and became a paraplegic.
+In 2005, Hope was stricken with transverse myelitis, a rare idiopathic autoimmune disease, and became a paraplegic.